webxsid/prosole-node/README.md

     name: "YourProjectName",
     version: "1.0.0",
   },
-  transport: "discord", // Choose your preferred alert transport ("discord", "slack", "http"or null to bypass )
+  transport: "slack", // Choose your preferred alert transport ("slack", "http" or null to bypass )
   environment: "development", // Set the environment context
-  discord: {
+  slack: {
     channels: {
-      "channel-name":<token from discord bot>
+      "channel-name":<webhook url>
     },
   },
 });
 ```

+### Getting the Slack Webhook URL

+To send alerts to Slack, you need to provide a webhook URL.
+You can get this URL by using the "incoming webhook" feature in Slack.
+Click [here](https://github.com/sm2101/prosole/blob/main/Documentation/Alerts/Slack.md) to see how to set up an incoming webhook in Slack.

 ### Actual Usage